apache/cloudstack-documentation/source/installguide/management-server/_systemvm.rst

 Prepare the System VM Template
 ------------------------------

-From Apache CloudStack v4.16 onwards, upgrade path handles systemVM template registration, if not done prior to initiating upgrade.
+From Apache CloudStack v4.16 onwards, upgrade path handles SystemVM Template registration, if not done prior to initiating upgrade.
-One may choose, to also omit the systemVM template seeding step during fresh installation of CloudStack, as support has been added to initiate systemVM template registration for all hypervisors present in the zone when the first secondary storage pool is added.
+One may choose, to also omit the SystemVM Template seeding step during fresh installation of CloudStack, as support has been added to initiate SystemVM Template registration for all hypervisors present in the zone when the first secondary storage pool is added.
-Secondary storage must be seeded with a template that is used for CloudStack system VMs.
+Secondary storage must be seeded with a Template that is used for CloudStack System VMs.

 .. note::
    When copying and pasting a command, be sure the command has pasted as a